 Since its inception in 1946, Franke Park Day Camp has provided unforgettable childhood experiences for thousands of Fort Wayne area youth.
 With its strong emphasis on nature education, basic camping skills and Native American Lore, Franke Park Day Camp provides an environment which fosters cooperation, problem solving and socialization as well as the dirty, muddy, outdoor fun kids of all ages enjoy!

 Franke Day Camp was presented with a Citation for Excellence from the Alfred Adler Institute of Fort Wayne in 1996 and is the Fort Wayne Park and Recreation Department's longest running children's program.
-In 2011 Franke Park Day Camp celebrated the 65th Anniversary Year (1946-2011).
+In 2016 Franke Park Day Camp will celebrate the 70th Anniversary Year (1946-2016).

 Description of Programs